WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::
 ::::

-:::details
+::::details
 ### What is the password used for?

 The password you set is used:
-* as a 13th word (passphrase) as described in [BIP 39](/using-wasabi/BIPs.md#bip-39-mnemonic-code-for-generating-deterministic-keys)
+* As a 13th word (passphrase) as described in [BIP 39](/using-wasabi/BIPs.md#bip-39-mnemonic-code-for-generating-deterministic-keys).
-* to encrypt the private key of the extended private key as described in [BIP 38](/using-wasabi/BIPs.md#bip-38-password-protected-private-key) to get an encrypted private key which is stored on the computer.
+* To encrypt the private key of the extended private key as described in [BIP 38](/using-wasabi/BIPs.md#bip-38-password-protected-private-key) to get an encrypted secret which is stored on the computer.

 Wasabi stores only the BIP38 encrypted blob, so you'll need to type in the password to spend or CoinJoin from Wasabi.